thewca/wca-regulations/wca-regulations-2013.md

 - 1e) Each event must have one or more judges.
     - 1e1) A judge is responsible for executing the procedures of the event.
         - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able to ensure that all WCA Regulations are followed at all times.
-    - 1e2) Capable competitors must be available for judging, if needed by organisation team.
-Penalty: disqualification from the competition.
+    - 1e2) Every competitor must be available for judging.
+If he is required to judge, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with a puzzle), at the discretion of the Delegate.
+Penalty: disqualification from the competition (see [Regulation 2k](regulations:regulation:2k)).
 - 1f) Each event must have one or more scramblers.
 Exception: Fewest Moves Solving.
     - 1f1) A scrambler applies scramble sequences to prepare puzzles for attempts.
-    - 1f2) Capable competitors must be available for scrambling, if needed by organisation team.
-Penalty: disqualification from the competition.
+    - 1f2) Every competitor must be available for scrambling.
+If he is required to scramble, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with scrambling notation), at the discretion of the Delegate.
+Penalty: disqualification from the competition (see [Regulation 2k](regulations:regulation:2k)).
 - 1g) Each event must have one or more score takers.
     - 1g1) A score taker is responsible for compiling results.
     - 1g2) Any change to the result on a score sheet must be made at the discretion of the WCA Delegate.